def-gthill/kenpali/kenpali-semantics.md

 >> [2, 4, 1]
 ```

+Streams can be destructured with rest patterns, and _if the rest pattern is the last element_, the name it binds contains a stream of the remaining values.

 ```
 # Destructuring a stream with rest
 [foo, *rest] = 1 | build(| mul(2));
 [foo, rest | keepFirst(3) | toArray]
 >> [1, [2, 4, 8]]
 ```

+Streams can be destructured with a middle rest pattern _if finite_, with the name it binds containing an _array_ of the remaining values.

 ```
 # Destructuring a stream with a middle rest